AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 The general RTP payload format follows the RTP header format [RFC3550] and generic RTP header extensions [RFC8285], and is shown below.

 The Dependency Descriptor and AV1 aggregation header are described in this document.
 The payload itself is a series of OBU elements, preceded by length information as detailed later in this document.
-An OBU element is defined in this specification to be either an entire OBU or an OBU fragment.
+An OBU element is either an entire OBU or an OBU fragment.

 <pre><code>
  0                   1                   2                   3